 We recommend this article in our blog to comprehensively explain Shopify’s plans and features.

 - Shopify payments work in less than 20 countries.
 Other countries will use different payment gateways with additional transaction fees.

 - Multi-currency only works within Shopify payments.

 - Defining per-country products is available only in the Advanced plan.
-This feature is convenient for POD, where print providers are located in different countries.
+This feature is convenient for POD and Shopify dropshipping, where print providers are located in different countries.
 Offering specific variants of a product produced in a particular country will considerably decrease shipping costs and speed.

 - GDPR compliance requiring cookies can be done by installing a third-party app.

 - Products and variants – It’s possible to create up to a hundred variants for a product, such as size or color.
 Still, each variant can only have three options.
 For example, a t-shirt will be available in three sizes – S, M, and L. Providing more options is only possible by adding apps.

 - Adding custom fields, including textboxes or file upload options, is complicated or requires apps.

 Overall, Shopify offers reasonable marketing and SEO tools.
 The main issue with Shopify SEO is that it’s a closed platform with no full customization.
 Once more, apps may improve part of the built-in SEO.